 Name: Preventing Animal Cruelty and Torture (PACT) Act

-cruelty laws fall under the jurisdiction of individual state governments, as
+is because animal cruelty laws fall under the jurisdiction of individual state

-part of their police powers.
-These state laws vary greatly from state to state.
+governments, as part of their police powers.
+These state laws vary greatly from

 Animal Cruelty and Torture (PACT) Act would create a new federal animal cruelty offense that

 would allow charges to be brought against an individual who purposely crushes, burns,

 drowns, suffocates, impales or otherwise subjects a living animal (mammal,

 bird, reptile or amphibian) to serious bodily injury if the actions occur in or

 affect interstate or foreign commerce.
 While amending the “animal crush videos”

 law, this bill expands the definition of “crushing” to include actions that are

 separate from the production of a video depicting these crimes.